-Frank H. Vedder (in Economics)

-Unless otherwise specified all offerings for competition shall meet the following requirements.
-Failure to observe any of these requirements will be considered sufficient reason to disqualify an offering.

-Undergraduates
+The following definitions and instructions apply to all prizes in this category:

 - 1. Former winners of a prize shall not be eligible for subsequent competition for that prize. - 2.
-The offering shall be typewritten and readily legible.
-It shall be a ribbon copy on one side of the paper only, and it shall be double-spaced.
-The paper shall be of good quality and 81/2 by 11 inches in size. - 3.
-Minor corrections only may be made in writing; corrections involving five or more words must be typewritten. - 4.
+Essays and poems offered in competition must be typewritten, on one side of paper of good quality, 8 by 101/2 inches in size, and double-spaced.
+Minor corrections only may be made in writing; corrections involving five or more words must be typewritten.
 Each essay or poem must be signed with an assumed name.
-The real name of the competitor is to be enclosed in a sealed envelope, superscribed with the assumed name.

-5. Offerings shall be presented in a suitable folder.
-Pages shall be loose, not stapled or clipped together.

-6. The essays or poems and the envelopes are to be deposited with the Registrar at or before 12 o'clock noon of April 15, or at or before the same time on April 16 in the event that April 15 falls on a Sunday.

-7. The essays and poems shall be read and the prize awarded by a committee of three members of the instructing staff appointed by the President from the various faculties as provided in the various deeds of gift or rules for awards.

-8. (This provision does not apply to the Moses Coit Tyler Prize.)
+The real name of the competitor is to be enclosed in a sealed envelope, superscribed with the assumed name. - 3.
+The essays or poems and the envelopes are to be deposited with the Registrar at or before 12 o'clock noon of April 15, or at or before the same time on April 16 in the event that April 15 falls on a Sunday. - 4.
+The essays and poems shall be read and the prize awarded by a committee of three professors, appointed by the President from the University Faculty as provided in the various deeds of gift or rules for awards. - 5.
+(This provision does not apply to the Moses Coit Tyler Prize.)
 The successful essay or poem shall be deposited by the Dean of the University Faculty in the University Library, and the Library's rules regarding the circulation of manuscripts shall apply thereto.
 The essay or poem shall be typewritten in a way suitable for deposit in the Library and shall be fastened within a manila cover or otherwise bound.
-The University reserves the right to publish the essay.
+The University reserves the right of publishing the essay.

-9. In case none of the essays or poems submitted in any given year shall, in the judgment of the committee, reach a sufficiently high degree of excellence, the prize shall not be awarded.
+6. In case none of the essays or poems submitted in any given year shall, in the judgment of the committee, reach a sufficiently high degree of excellence, the prize will not be awarded.
 (See provisions of the Guilford Essay Prize for an alternate award for that prize.)

-10. Unsuccessful essays and poems shall be returned by the judges to the Registrar, who will upon request return them to their authors.
+7. Unsuccessful essays and poems will be returned by the judges to the Registrar, who will upon request return them to their authors.

-THE BARNES SHAKESPEARE PRIZE, founded in 1887 by Mrs. Alfred Smith Barnes of Brooklyn, consists of \$100.
+THE BARNES SHAKESPEARE PRIZE, founded in 1887 by Mrs. Alfred Smith Barnes of Brooklyn, consists of \$70.

-- 1. Competition is open to all undergraduates in the University. - 2.
-Each competitor shall submit a prose essay of his own composition, not more than eight thousand words in length. - 3.
-In accordance with the wish of the founder, the essays must be upon the writings of Shakespeare.
-The choice of subject is left to the discretion of the writer. - 4.
-The committee to read the essays shall be members of the faculty of the College of Arts and Sciences.
+1. Competition is open to all undergraduates in the University.

+2. Each competitor shall submit a prose essay of his own composition, not more than eight thousand words in length.

+3. In accordance with the wish of the founder, the essays must be upon the writings of Shakespeare.
+The choice of subject is left to the discretion of the writer.

+4. The committee to read the essays shall be members of the Faculty of Arts and Sciences.

-THE CORSON BROWNING PRIZE, founded in 1902 by Professor Hiram Corson, consists of a gold medal of the value of \$100, to be awarded annually for the best competitive essay on Robert Browning.
+THE CORSON BROWNING PRIZE, founded in 1902 by Professor Hiram Corson, consists of a gold medal of the value of \$70, to be awarded annually for the best competitive essay on Robert Browning.
 The prize will be given in money if the winner prefers.

-- 1. Competition shall be open to junior, senior, and graduate students. - 2.
-The subjects shall be assigned and announced by the head of the Department of English in accordance with the directions of the founder contained in his letter of donation. - 3.
-The committee to read the essays shall be members of the faculty of the College of Arts and Sciences.
+1. Competition shall be open to junior, senior, and graduate students.

+2. The subjects shall be assigned and announced by the head of the Department of English in accordance with the directions of the founder contained in his letter of donation.

+3. The committee to read the essay shall be members of the Faculty of Arts and Sciences.

-THE CORSON FRENCH PRIZE, founded in 1902 by Professor Hiram Corson in memory of his wife, Caroline Rollin Corson, consists of a gold medal of the value of \$150, to be awarded annually for the most distinguished essay on a subject in either French philology or French literature.
-At the option of the winner, a cash prize of \$150 may be awarded in lieu of the medal.
-The committee administering the prize may, in its discretion, make an award of less than \$150 for an essay of merit which does not reach the level of distinction required for the medal award.
+THE CORSON FRENCH PRIZE, founded in 1902 by Professor Hiram Corson in memory of his wife, Caroline Rollin Corson, consists of a gold medal of the value of \$100, to be awarded annually for the best essay on a subject in either French philology or French literature.
+The prize will be given in money if the winner prefers.